 The pow wow circuit

 Pow wows are ideal places for authentic Indigenous music and dance.
-Kahnawá:ke’s Echoes of a Proud Nation Pow Wow is the largest pow wow in the area, and is on July 13 and 14 this year.
+Kahnawá:ke’s Echoes of a Proud Nation Pow Wow is the largest pow wow in the area.
+(Please note that the 30th Annual Echoes of a Proud Nation Pow wow is cancelled for 2021, but will back on July 9 and 10, 2022.).

 Pow wows double as places to pick up authentic beadworks, regalia, and other arts and crafts, and sample Indigenous cuisine.